-- Exposure to lead during early childhood
+- Being exposed to lead during early childhood

 Many parents claim sugar makes their child hyperactive.
-But there is no real evidence that refined sugar causes ADHD or makes it worse.
+But there is no evidence that refined sugar causes ADHD or makes it worse.

 They come in different forms, including:

-These drugs can help control symptoms of impulsivity and hyperactivity.
+High blood pressure medicines.
+These are another choice.
+These drugs can help control impulsivity and hyperactivity symptoms.

 Antidepressants.
 Drugs that affect mood, including bupropion (Wellbutrin), can sometimes help with ADHD symptoms.